-In the intent statement of the attached Conservation Subdivision Ordinance, it is stated that one purpose of the ordinance is to promote interconnected greenways and environmental corridors throughout Ames.
-An additional benefit to abutting open space is the fact that it creates the illusion of large lots while creating conservation areas.
-In considering the amount of required lots abutting open space in a conservation subdivision, staff has identified the following three options:
+In the intent statement of the draft Conservation Subdivision ordinance, it is stated that one purpose of the ordinance is to promote interconnected greenways and environmental corridors throughout Ames.
+An additional benefit to abutting open space is the fact that it creates the illusion of large lots while creating conservation area.
+To help provide these benefits, the draft ordinance contains language related to the number of lots that must abut open space.
+After considering how the proposed ordinance could be applied to land actually owned by these three developers, it was determined that the following three options should be presented:

-- Lots Abutting Open Space Option #1 Required percentage: This option would set the number of lots that must abut open space at 80%.
+- 1. Lots Abutting Open Space Option #1 Required percentage: This option would set the number of lots that must abut open space at 80%.
 This means that 80% of the lots in the subdivisions would need to have open space abutting the property.
-The ordinance does allow for the abutment to include open space that is across a roadway to fulfill the requirement.
-(Staff and Planning & Zoning Commission Recommendations) - Lots Abutting Open Space Option #2 All lots: This option would require all lots to abut open space.
+The ordinance does allow for the abutment to include open space that is across a roadway to fulfill the requirement. - 2.
+Lots Abutting Open Space Option #2 All lots: This option would require all lots to abut open space.
 Again, the ordinance allows for the abutment to include open space that is across a road way to fulfill the requirement. - 3.
 Lots Abutting Open Space Option #3 No requirement: This option would not have any requirements for lots to abut open space.